Q: Is it true that cats can get avian influenza?

-Fortunately, there is no evidence to date that domestic cats play a role in the natural transmission cycle of H5N1 HPAI viruses.
+A: Natural highly pathogenic avian influenza (HPAI) infections in domestic cats appear to be associated with outbreaks in domestic or wild birds and acquired through ingestion of raw meat likely infected with the HPAI virus, although respiratory communicability also appears to be a route of transmission.
+Experimentally infected cats have been found to transmit the virus to other cats in close contact.
+Fortunately, there is no evidence to date that domestic cats play a sustained role in the natural transmission cycle of HPAI viruses.
 There have been no known cases of human avian influenza (AI) resulting from exposure to sick cats, and there have been no outbreaks of AI among domestic cat populations.
-Cats in a laboratory/research setting have been shown to be able to spread the H5N1 HPAI virus to other cats, but it is not known whether such spread occurs under natural conditions.
+Additionally, naturally infected cats appear to shed the virus sporadically and for less than two weeks.

 Q: How is the virus shed by companion animals?

 A: In experimentally infected cats, the virus was detected by swabbing nasal, pharyngeal (throat), and rectal tissues.
 "Shedding," as it applies to viruses, means that the animal's secretions and/or feces contain viral particles that may infect other animals or people.
-Although it has not been confirmed, it is reasonable to assume that virus may be shed in oral and respiratory secretions and feces from naturally infected cats.
-Evidence suggests that the H5N1 highly pathogenic avian influenza (HPAI) virus is not shed in the same quantities from cats as it is from birds, and that the risk posed to humans by infected cats is low.
-Based on what is known from experimental infection and a single case of clinically apparent avian influenza in a dog, the risk of transmission from this species should also be very low.
+Scientists believe the virus is shed in oral and respiratory secretions and feces from naturally infected cats.
+Evidence suggests that the highly pathogenic avian influenza (HPAI) virus is not shed in the same quantities from cats as it is from birds, and that the risk posed to humans by infected cats is low.

-Practicing good hygiene (e.g., washing hands and frequently disinfecting surfaces) and limiting contact with pets showing signs or respiratory illness (e.g., coughing, sneezing, wheezing, nasal discharge) are reasonable precautions if a companion animal is suspected to be infected with H5N1 HPAI.
+Whether dogs shed HPAI is unknown at this time.
+However, a 2007 study indicated that dogs could potentially shed a specific HPAI strain through respiration.
+Practicing good hygiene (e.g., washing hands and frequently disinfecting surfaces) and limiting contact with pets showing signs of respiratory illness (e.g., coughing, sneezing, wheezing, nasal discharge) are reasonable precautions to take.Note the information for HPAI in dogs is very limited.

 Q: My cat ate a dead bird (or was found with a dead bird in its mouth).
 What do I do?